dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/monitoring-and-logging/README.md

 # Intersection of Machine Learning an DevOps

+"Once you have deployed your machine learning model to production it rapidly becomes apparent that the work is not over."

 An ounce of prevention is worth a pound of cure - Benjamin Franklin

 ![](mlops-lifecycle.png)